Daniel-KM/Omeka-S-module-Shibboleth/README.md

 Usage
 -----

-Copy the file `roles.ini` from the root of the plugin into the folder `application/config/` of Omeka, then map the roles specified inside your Ldap to the ones uses by Omeka.
+Copy the file `shibboleth.ini` from the root of the plugin into the folder `application/config/` of Omeka, then update this config file.
+In particular the attribute map may be modified to get the good username and display name.
+The roles specified inside your Ldap must be mapped to the ones uses by Omeka too.
 Generally, just replace the `xxx` by the ones used in your ldap manager.

+Before moving into production, check the security and check the rights of each roles.

 Warning